 My toddler even asked for my crust over the ‘real’ one.
 I didn’t even care who won the game, because I won over the toddler.
 I’m on FIRE tonight.
 Even if I wasn’t 110% whole30.
 Whatever, moving on.

 To make this paleo plantain pizza crust, preheat the oven to 375 degrees.
-Peel one ripe green plantain (I actually cut the skin off instead of really peeling it), cut into large pieces, then place into a food processor or blender.
+Peel one ripe green plantain (you’ll know the plantain is ripe when it starts to become yellow in color – or purchase a slightly yellow plantain instead of waiting for it to ripen), cut into large pieces, then place into a food processor or blender.
 Ddd the dried herbs, salt, olive oil, and egg white and pulse or blend until thick and creamy.

 Line a baking sheet with parchment paper and pour the plantain puree over the top, evening it out until it’s about 1/2″ thick throughout.
 Bake for 12-15 minutes.